Fort Lauderdale Construction Lawsuits

 Design Professional Theories of Liability

-Legal action against an architect or engineer can be based on contract law or based on the theory of professional liability.
+Legal action against an architect or engineer can be based on contract law or on the theory of professional liability.

-A breach of contract claim asserts that the design professional failed to fulfill its obligations under the contract.
+A breach-of-contract claim asserts that the design professional failed to fulfill its obligations under the contract.
 Many contract claims arise from alleged breaches of the implied warranties of merchantability and fitness.
 A construction agreement may also contain an express warranty regarding compliance with local, state, and federal rules, regulations, and laws.

 A claim for architect malpractice or engineer malpractice alleges that the design professional did not meet the standards of care, skill, ability, and diligence ordinarily required of someone in their profession.
-In addition to the general professional duties of a design professional, architects and engineers also owe duties of good faith and loyalty to the owner.
+In addition to the general professional duties of a design professional, architects and engineers owe duties of good faith and loyalty to the owner.